FIBC bulk bags are tough. Period. Two kilograms of properly engineered polymers can safely transport over 2,000 kgs of granular material with ease.

 That is an impressive feat of design and manufacturing.
-In fact, bulk bags are so tough, the industry standard safety ratio is 5:1.
-That is, a 1,000 kg bag will not fail until a minimum of 5,000 kgs of force have been applied.
-Imagine if you could jam 2,500 kgs into your half-ton truck before the wheels come off!
+In fact, bulk bags are so tough the minimum ISO safety factor is 5:1, and the maximum is 8:1.
+That is, a bulk bag with a 1,000 kg safe working load will not fail in design testing until a minimum of 5,000 kgs of force has been applied.
+Imagine if you could jam 5,000 kgs into your half-ton truck before the wheels come off!

-However, bulk bags do have two manageable weaknesses, and today we are going to teach you how to get the most out of your bags.
+However, bulk bags have two weaknesses: sunlight and sharps.
+Today we are going to teach you how to manage these weaknesses and get the most out of your bags.

 1. Sunlight - The Unrelenting Plastic Killer

 Have you ever noticed what happens to plastic when you leave it in the sun for extended periods?
 That once impermeable, almost indestructible material is now looking rather sad and fragile compared to the glory days.

 UV rays have a tremendous impact on any and all thermoplastic polymers.
 In fact, overexposure to sunlight can turn your previously solid bulk bag into a pile of dust and your once vivid logo into a barely recognizable mess.

 So what can you do to keep your beautifully branded bags from turning into terribly trashed totes?
 The first step to keeping your sun-exposed bulk bag alive is to use UV-treated fabric.